-Grading on the curve is one of the most commonly used grading schemes in education, assigning grades based on the percentile rank of a student.
-As the size of a class grows, the law of large numbers implies that the percentile ranks of its students draw closer to their percentile ranks in the population, which changes the students' incentives.
-I model this environment in order to predict how changes in the class size heterogeneously affect students with different abilities.
-I use a field experiment in an intermediate economics course to test this model by measuring effort in terms of time spent on online quizzes.
+Grading on the curve is one of the most commonly used evaluation mechanisms in education.
+Under this mechanism, grades are assigned based on each student's percentile rank in the class.
+Considering classes to be samples from the population implies that as the class size grows, the percentile ranks of the students in it draw closer to their percentile ranks in the population, which changes the students' incentives.
+I model this environment to predict how changes in the class size reallocate incentives for effort between students with different abilities, an effect that holds true in any relative evaluation method.
+I use a field experiment in an intermediate economics course to test the model's predictions about effort exertion in a real-stakes environment.
 My results show that the lower variance of larger classes elicits greater mean effort and greater effort from all but the lowest-ability students.
 The greater variance of smaller classes elicits more effort from only the lowest-ability students.
 Many low-ability students fail to take advantage of the randomness of the smaller class size, an allocation failure consistent with "cursed" beliefs about their classmates and other behavioral biases.
+My results shed new light on the debate over the effects of class size reductions.